-3.5.3.
-Setting The VITC Reader Line
+3.5.4.
+Setting the VITC Reader Line

-INPUT

 INPUT VITC LINE

 Vitc in line 17

 This menu item allows the user to set the video line that the VITC reader will use to read time from vertical interval time code inserted on the genlock video.
-This time may be used as the time reference by setting the TIME REF menu item to one of the VITC time sources.
+This time may be used as the time reference by setting the TIME REF menu item to VITC time ref.
 See section 3.5.2.

-3.5.4.
+3.5.5.
 Configuring the Genlock Capture Range